 On top of signaling the impending arrival of summer, there is another reason why so many in Plantation look forward to springtime: It is tax season!
 Every year, countless local residents likely anticipate receiving a big check from Uncle Sam.
 Some may plan to use that money to pay off debts (such as child support arrears).
 Yet if potential return recipients have no intention of using those funds to fulfill their child support obligations, those who are expecting it need not worry; the law allows for that money to go directly to them.

-As you prepare for your divorce in Davie, your thoughts will inevitably turn to the continued care and support of your kids.
+As you prepare for your divorce in Plantation, your thoughts will inevitably turn to the continued care and support of your kids.
 Many in your same situation have come to us here at The Minaya Law Offices, PLLC asking who is responsible for their children's medical expenses.
 The answer to that question depends on the unique circumstances of your case.

-A thought may exist in the minds of many in Davie that child support is a method through which an embittered divorcee can get back at his or her ex-spouse.
+A thought may exist in the minds of many in Plantation that child support is a method through which an embittered divorcee can get back at his or her ex-spouse.
 Child support is not meant to be punitive; rather, it is to ensure that the children that a divorced couple shares have sufficient resources to meet their needs.
 Yet such resources can only be provided when they are available to the one obliged to pay them.
 If and when a parent obligated to pay his or her child support sees his or her circumstances change, he or she can petition to have the agreement modified.